STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

 itself and applications depending on |hpx|.
 Please see :ref:`cmake_toolchains` for more information.

-In order to enable full static linking with the libraries, the |cmake|_ variable :option:`HPX_WITH_STATIC_LINKING:BOOL` has to be set to ``On``.
+In order to enable full static linking with the libraries, the CMake variable :option:`HPX_WITH_STATIC_LINKING:BOOL` has to be set to ``On``.

 .. _debugging_core: